openmrs/openmrs-standalone/README.md

 Running from command line requires the -commandline switch. e.g. java -jar standalone-0.0.1-SNAPSHOT.jar -commandline

--mysqlport: 	Use to override the mysql port in the runtime properties file.
+-mysqlport: 	Use to override the MariaDB port in the runtime properties file.
 -tomcatport: 	Use to override the tomcat port in the runtime properties file. start			Use to start the server. stop			Use to stop the server.